Introduction

 Goal: Increase Sales Revenue

-1. Sales Growth Rate: This KPI measures the percentage increase or decrease in sales revenue over a specific period.
-A high growth rate indicates that the organization is successfully increasing its sales revenue.
+• Sales Growth Rate: Measures the percentage change in sales revenue over a specific period.
+High growth indicates success.

 Goal: Improve Employee Productivity